basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

   http://localhost:8098/types/larger_n_val/buckets/old_memes/keys/all_your_base
 ```

-A non-dynamic way of setting the bucket's properties would be to set the bucket's properties in advance:
+A non-dynamic way of setting the bucket's properties would be to set the bucket's properties in advance, e.g. via HTTP:

 ```curl
 curl -XPUT \